ornl-epics/alarm-webmon/README.md

 Running under Tomcat
 --------------------

-Set the following environment variables, for example in `$CATALINA_HOME/bin/setenv.sh` or `tomcat.conf`, depending on version and installation details:
+Set the following environment variables, for example in `$CATALINA_HOME/bin/setenv.sh`, `catalina.sh` or `tomcat.conf`, depending on version and installation details:

  * `ALARM_SERVER`: Kafka server host and port, defaults to `localhost:9092`.
  * `ALARM_CONFIG`: Alarm configuration root, defaults to `Accelerator`.